What New Yorkers Read on the Subway

 Joseph Stafura from Pittsburgh, PA says:

 I waited for this for a year after finishing The Girl With the Dragon Tattoo and it was worth every day of the wait.
 Lizbeth Salandar is one of the best characters ever created and the stories are well written and interesting on several dimensions, revealing interesting facets of society, gender, and journalism.
+Now waiting eagerly for the third installment.

 by Elizabeth Strout